REPORT FOR THE PERIOD FROM 1 JANUARY 2019 TO 31 DECEMBER 2019

 The Board of Directors (Board) is responsible for the Company's corporate governance standards and policies.
 This sets the tone from the top and underscores its importance to the Group.

 This corporate governance report (Report) sets out the corporate governance practices for financial year (FY) 2019 benchmarked against the Code of Corporate Governance 2018 (Code).

 Throughout FY 2019, the Company's governance framework and processes are in compliance with the Code's principles of corporate governance and also substantially, with the provisions underlying the principles of the Code.
 Where there are deviations from the provisions of the Code, appropriate explanations are provided in this Report.

-The Company has received accolades from the investment community for excellence in corporate governance.
-More details can be found in the Awards & Accolades section on pages 78 to 81 of this Annual Report.
+The Company has received accolades for excellence in corporate governance including the "Best Managed Board Award" in 2019.
+More details can be found in the Awards & Accolades section on pages 26 to 28 of this Annual Report.